jojomale/lonesam/notes.md

 I suspect, find_packages did not work because the directory with the source files `src/data_quality_control` has a different name than the name of the package in the setup (`dataqc`).

+# Rediscovery
+- module `processing` is deprecated
+- possibly, the `Analyzer` class from module `analysis` should go to `base` because because it is parent class to `sds_db.SDSDataBaseAnalyzer`.
+Then `analysis can be deprecated as well
+- Analyzer in sds_db can extract time ranges, including those passing midnight